 Which state quarter errors are worth money?

-- 2007 Indiana Missing “d”: The letter “d” in the word “Indiana” is missing from the coin, which results in this inaccuracy.
-Based on the rarity and condition of the coin, these mistakes can have worth anywhere from $100 and $500.
+- 2007 Indiana Missing “d”: The letter “d” in the word “Indiana” does not exist on a coin that is error. value of this coin can be $100 and $500.

-- 2008 Maryland Missing “d”: The letter “d” in the word “Maryland” is missing from the coin, which results in this inaccuracy.
-Depending on the rarity and condition of the coin, these errors can be worth anywhere from $100 to $500.
+- 2008 Maryland Missing “d”: The “d” in the word “Maryland” is missing from the coin, these errors can value of $100 to $500.

-- 2023 New Mexico Missing “a”: The letter “a” in the word “New” is missing from the coin, which results in this inaccuracy.
-Depending on the rarity and condition of the coin, these errors can be worth anywhere from $100 and $500.
+- 2023 New Mexico Missing “a”: The “a” in the word “New” does not exist this error can be worth anywhere from $100 and $500.

 How much is a 2005 Kansas quarter worth?